+Lesson #3

+Reference pages 39-44

+Topics Resources

+Arid climate Polar climate Rainfall in Pakistan a globe Oxford School Atlas for Pakistan Skills Book (Comparison of different climatic regions of the world)

+Introduction Duration: 5-10 min

-Lesson #3 Reference pages 39-44 Topics Resources Introduction regions of the world) Teacher's Notes Explain that in this lesson they are going to learn about arid and cold climates.
+Explain that in this lesson they are going to learn about arid and cold climates.
 Ask/elicit what arid means (dry) and invite them to name some regions with arid climates, and to locate them on a map of the world.
 They should be able to locate deserts in Pakistan and other countries, such as Egypt and Kuwait, which they learned about in Grade 6.
 Ask about the latitudes of the world's deserts (around 30° North or South).
 Ask what they know about the temperatures of these regions, and what makes them so hot.
 (They are near the Equator, so are always closer to the Sun than other regions of the Earth.)
 Explain that in this lesson they are going to learn about regions that have different types of polar (cold) climate.
 Ask if they know the meanings of the following words: tundra (regions that have low and slow-growing vegetation, mainly small shrubs, sedges and grasses, mosses, and lichens, with perhaps a few scattered trees), ice cap (places that are permanently covered with ice), and alpine (mountain).
+Teacher's Notes

-Using the Student's book Ask the students to read pages 39-40.
+Using the Student's book Duration: 35-40 min

+Ask the students to read pages 39-40.
 Explain that there can be hot and cold arid regions.
 Ask what they have learnt about temperature changes in arid regions.
 (There are large differences between day and night temperatures.)
 Also ask how Makkah, which is in a region with an arid climate, can have flash floods.
 Although Makkah has a very low rainfall, most of this fall at around the same time.
 Makkah is at a low elevation, and rain that falls on the nearby mountains rushes downhill on to the lowland.)
 Next, ask how cold arid these places, which are in temperate climatic zones of the Earth, can have this type of climate.
 (They tend to be at high elevations or next to high mountains.)
 Invite the students to explain the factors that can cause this type of climate at high elevations close to high mountains, and to give examples.
 Teacher's Notes

 Explain that polar climates are the coldest of all, but that there are different types of polar climate, which they will find out more about in this unit.
 Ask them about the very cold places of Alaska, USA, and Yakutsk, Russia.
 What kind of weather do these places have?
-(Cold, icy, sometimes foggy but with hardly any precipitation-even snow)
+(Cold, icy, sometimes foggy but with hardly any precipitation - even snow)

 They can then read about 'Tundra climate' and 'Ice cap climate' on page 41.
 Ask them what they have learnt about temperatures in these regions.
-(In tundra regions, average winter temperatures are around $-28^{\circ}\text{C}$ -with temperatures sometimes as low as $-50^{\circ}\text{C}$ , and the warmest summer months can have average temperatures as low as $10^{\circ}\text{C}$ , sometimes dropping to below zero at night, and hardly ever above $12^{\circ}\text{C}$ during the day.
-In ice cap regions, the temperature hardly ever rises above $0^{\circ}\text{C}$ .
-Also ask how these climates affect the vegetation of these regions.
+(In tundra regions, average winter temperatures are around $-28^{\circ}$ C - with temperatures sometimes as low as $-50^{\circ}$ C, and the warmest summer months can have average temperatures as low as $10^{\circ}$ C, sometimes dropping to below zero at night, and hardly ever above $12^{\circ}$ C during the day.
+In ice cap regions, the temperature hardly ever rises above $0^{\circ}$ C. Also ask how these climates affect the vegetation of these regions.
 (It grows slowly; there are very few trees; bushes are small; the main vegetation is algae, mosses, and lichens, with some grasses.)